WHERE: North Port Oval

 HOW TO FOLLOW?

-Hawks fans are encouraged to get down to North Port Oval to show their support for the brown and gold, with tickets costing $15 for adults and $10 for all valid concession holders, while children under 15 will be admitted for free.
+Hawks fans are encouraged to get down to North Port Oval to show their support for the brown and gold, with tickets priced at $15 for adults and $10 for all valid concession holders, while children under 15 will be admitted for free.
 Tickets will be available at the gate or can be pre-purchased here.

 Running commentary will also be provided by our official social channels over the course of the match; with Twitter the destination for play by play action, and Facebook and Instagram providing updates by the quarter.